ksch-workflows/ksch-workflows/README.md

 - [Windows](https://github.com/ksch-workflows/ksch-workflows/wiki/Installing-Java-on-Windows)
 - [MacOS](https://github.com/ksch-workflows/ksch-workflows/wiki/Installing-Java-on-MacOS)

-For the development environment IntelliJ, Eclipse, and Netbeans are supported.
+For the development environment IntelliJ and Eclipse are supported.
 Please refer to the following wiki pages for explanations for configuring those IDEs for this project:

 - [IntelliJ](https://github.com/ksch-workflows/ksch-workflows/wiki/Import-Project-with-IntelliJ)